Procolophon

 Procolophon (from πρό pró, 'before' and κολοφών kolophṓn, 'summit') is a genus of lizard-like procolophonid parareptiles that first appeared in the Early Triassic (Induan) of South Africa, Brazil, and Antarctica.
 It persisted through the Permian–Triassic extinction event, but went extinct in the beginning of the Early Middle Triassic.
-The type species is P. trigoniceps.

 History of discovery

 The first Procolophon fossil was discovered in the 1870s in Donnybrook, an area southwest of Pietermaritzburg in present-day Kwa-Zulu Natal of South Africa.
 The fossil was accessioned to Harry Seeley, who described the fossil in 1878.
+Nevertheless, the type species is P. trigoniceps, based on specimen NHMUK PV R 1726 from Tafelberg which was described by Richard Owen a year earlier after its donation by William Guybon Atherstone in 1875.
 Numerous other fossils have been recovered since from localities across the Eastern Cape and Free State provinces of South Africa.

 Description

 Procolophon reached a length up to 30 cm, and is considered to have been a small herbivore or insectivore.
 The skull of Procolophon is distinct because of its latero-posteriorly facing paired cheek spikes, along with spiked dermal ossicles.
 Paleontologists debate the function of the cheek spikes.
 Some paleontologists posit that the bony protrusions were points for muscle attachments.
 Procolophon also had large eyes, and may have had acute night vision.
 Its teeth were peg-like and suitable for crushing plant matter.
 The front of the skull was short and blunt with the nasal opening very close to the mouth.